Registration and Attendance Requirements

 Students who fail to appear for a scheduled exam for a course in which they are enrolled may be subject to disciplinary action by Harvard Law School.

-Further information on exam policies is found in the “Examinations” section of the Harvard Law School Handbook of Academic Policies 2014-2015.
+Further information on exam policies is found in the “Examinations” section of the Harvard Law School Handbook of Academic Policies 2016-2017 and in the Law School’s Standing Policies of the Administrative Board Concerning Exam Administration.

 LL.M.
 Written Work Deadlines

-Deadlines for submitting a final copy of the paper an LL.M. student writes in satisfaction of the written work requirement are listed in the “Rules Relating to Law School Studies” section of the Harvard Law School Handbook of Academic Policies 2014-2015.
+Deadlines for registering for and submitting a final copy of the paper an LL.M. student writes in satisfaction of the written work requirement are listed in the “Rules Relating to Harvard Law School Studies” section of the Harvard Law School Handbook of Academic Policies 2016-2017.

 All Harvard Law School academic work—with the exception of specified courses offered on a credit/fail basis—will be graded Honors, Pass, Low Pass, or Fail (H, P, LP, or F).